 Source: Georgia Today

-Davit Gareja is a rock-hewn Georgian Orthodox monastery complex located in the Kakheti region, East Georgia, on the half-desert slopes of Mount Gareja, 60–70 km southeast of Georgia's capital Tbilisi.
+David Gareja is a rock-hewn Georgian Orthodox monastery complex located in the Kakheti region of Eastern Georgia, on the half-desert slopes of Mount Gareja.
 The complex includes hundreds of cells, churches, chapels, refectories and living quarters hollowed out of the rock face.

 The project provides water, sewage and a power supply network, renovations of the cell facades in the monastery complex, landscaping the monastery surroundings and making a visitor center with parking.

 The project will cost 1 million GEL [roughly $400,000—O.C.] and employ 30 people.